 Faith cannot be proven with perfect and complete answers to every question that a person may have.
 But, rarely, if ever, is such a level of proof required in any other area of life.
 Ultimately, as Strobel states on page 255 of The Case for Christ, “Faith is about a choice, a step of the will, a decision to want to know God personally.
 It’s saying, ‘I believe – please help my unbelief!’ ”

-Although the faith of some Christians may seem to be blind, this does not mean that blind faith is necessary for a person to become a Christian.
+Thus, although the faith of some Christians may seem to be blind, this does not mean that blind faith is necessary for a person to become a Christian.
 And, even if many Christians are not able to provide credible evidence to support the basic beliefs of their religion, this does not mean that they were not previously taught valid reasons to believe basic Christian doctrines.
-Christians, like most people, may forget a lot of the information that they were taught, and, as a result, many of them are not readily able to provide credible evidence to support even some of their basic Christian beliefs.
+Christians, like most people, may not remember much of the information that they were taught, and, as a result, many of them are not able to provide credible evidence to support even some of their basic Christian beliefs.
 However, there are many other Christians who can provide credible evidence as to why they believe as they do.

-The following are articles that we have written, with a brief synopsis of each, that provide plausible reasons why a person can have confidence that the Bible, God, and Jesus Christ are all worthy of trust.
-These articles rely heavily on the knowledge and understanding of scholars who have investigated the credibility of what the Bible says.
-To access these articles, click on their titles.
+The information that follows pertains to articles that we have written which are relevant to our discussion of whether or not Christianity requires blind faith.
+A brief synopsis of each article provides plausible reasons why a person can have confidence that the Bible, God the Father, and Jesus Christ are all worthy of trust.
+The articles rely heavily on the knowledge and understanding of Bible scholars who have investigated the credibility of what the Bible says.
+To access the complete articles, click on their titles.

 Belief in the Credibility of the Bible